 We’re changing the game today.

 Pumpkin is everywhere in September, October, November.
 But then it gets replaced by gingerbread and peppermint, and it’s like no one needs it anymore until the next year.
-But that doesn’t sit right with me, because sometimes I’ll crave pumpkin in the middle of April.
-In fact, I’ve been craving this bread every month since I made it last fall.
+But this doesn’t sit right with me, because sometimes I’ll crave pumpkin in the middle of April.
+In fact, I’ve been craving this pumpkin bread every month since I made it last fall.
 Therefore, I vote we should make pumpkin things all year round.

 Am I serious?
 100%.